xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/node.7.rst

 \ **vmcfgstore**\  (vm.cfgstore)

- Optional location for persistent storage separate of emulated hard drives for virtualization solutions that require persistant store to place configuration data
+ Optional location for persistent storage separate of emulated hard drives for virtualization solutions that require persistent store to place configuration data